w-foster/sse-team-project-1/README.md

 - Graphs showing price changes in 5m, 1h and 24h intervals.
 - Favourites tab that is specific to your login information.
 - Data analysis on the number of most viewed and favourited items by all users.
-- Correlation analysis in the form of a dynamic graph
+- Correlation analysis in the form of a dynamic graph.

 ---